smit-xai/smit-xai.github.io/README.md

 4. We will check the method card subsequently and add it to our collection.

-For further information about the methods and the existing collection, we refer you to our website.
+We refer you to our website for further information about the methods and the existing collection.

 # **Add a method: template**